 What happens is when Redmine starts, the plugin system (Engines) copies files to the

 public/plugin_assets directory.
 Since Heroku is a read only file system, you need to add those files to git so Heroku doesn't try to generate them.

-RE: where can I find ruby hosting - Added by John Fisher over 7 years ago
+RE: where can I find ruby hosting - Added by John Fisher almost 8 years ago

 If its of any help at all, Dreamhost offers Ruby and Rails support.
 I don't know how good it is, but I've been very happy with their other offerings.
 And, bless 'em, they support ssh access.

 Just to respond to the initial question, there are a couple of specialized Redmine hosting providers now, one of them is my company: Planio provides Redmine Hosting that comes with hosted SVN and Git repos and a number of extras.

 As for heroku, there is a heroku fork of redmine on github.
 I haven't tried it yet and it seems a little out-dated, so use at your own risk...